-Feed males for fertility To maximize testis mass and therefore quantity of sperm produced, males need to be fed a grain-based supplement each day for 8 weeks before mating.
+Feed males for fertility

+To maximize testis mass and therefore quantity of sperm produced, males need to be fed a grain-based supplement each day for 8 weeks before mating.
 Concentrate-fed rams are prone to the precipitation of mineral elements in their urine.
 An important issue here is the concept of 'fit but not fat' - males that are overweight and do not get exercise can perform poorly, even when they have maximum testicular mass.
-If the sheep flock is synchronized (use of hormones or by the ram effect) and instead of the males having to serve 5-6% of the females every day, as happens during an ordinary mating season, they might encounter as many as 30% of the females in estrus on some days.
-In addition, rams should be sheared, treated for internal and external parasites and have their feet periodically examined (every two months for example) and - if needed for a good aplomb - trimmed and/or treated before turning in with the ewes.

 Energy allowance for breeding rams is 110-120% of the maintenance requirement.
 Metabolisable Energy for Maintenance is 93 Kcal/ kg of metabolic live weight (weight^{0.75}).

 Fit Awassi ram in the Jordan Badia